electricimp/AmazonDRS/examples/README.md

     2. **Model ID**: `example_model`
 ![Fill in the fields](images/CreateDevice.png "Fill in the fields")
 1. Click **Save**.
+1. Then you'll be taken to your new device's page.
 1. Open the **Slot Localization** tab and make a note of **Slot ID**.
 ![Make a note of Slot ID](images/SlotID.png "Make a note of Slot ID")